 Advertising is the practice of paying for space to promote a product or service.
 That is a definition in a very simple form.
 Each component of this definition has variables, from the type of payment to the product to the type of space, or advertising mediums.
 Payment can be money or even a product or service for another product or service.
 Of course, that product or service varies because this can cover, well, almost everything.
 Space is where your ad will be, radio, TV, billboards, or social media, for instance.
 It is the advertising medium.

 Through the years, advertising and its mediums have grown, changed and transitioned with the world around us.
 The past century, and especially the past decade, has seen great growth in advertising, creating new opportunities for anyone looking to sell a product or service.
+Business scaling has become more achievable as the growth of advertising mediums allows businesses to reach new markets and expand their customer base.
 With all the formats of advertising mediums, it may be difficult to choose which one is best to use.
 The more you know, though, the easier it will be to find the right spot.

 If you prefer to watch a video instead, click here: